A Filipina woman outdoors next to a large tan and white dog, smiling and looking joyful on a sunny day.

 I am also a client of therapy and believe deeply in its power.
 My own healing has taught me that when we find our path to wholeness, we light the way for others.
 This belief is the heart of my mission: to empower you to heal, so you can become a source of strength and wellness in your family and community.

 Outside of the therapy room, I live a full and vibrant life.
-You can often find me powerlifting, trying new restaurants, hiking local trails, painting with watercolor, or simply enjoying time with my partner and friends.
+You can often find me powerlifting, trying new restaurants, hiking local trails, painting with watercolor, or simply enjoying time with my partner and my community.
 These moments of joy and connection are essential to my own well-being.

 Ikaw?
 Anong storya mo?